bigsteve/tutorial-ecommerce-tracking/source/index.html.md

 gem 'ahoy_matey'
 ```

-Commit your work to git with a message "starter app".

-Open the Gemfile and add the Ahoy Ruby gem (version 2).
+Open the Gemfile and add the Ahoy Ruby gem.
 Add the gem at the end of the file:

-`gem 'ahoy_matey', '~> 2'`
+`gem 'ahoy_matey'`

 ```console
 $ bundle install